stenglx/minesweeper/README.md

 ## Run the program

-- go to folder final_submission (e.g. cd final_submission) if you downloaded from Moodle
+- if you clone from Github go into the folder minesweeper
-or if you got it from GitHub etc go into the directory you saved the files into such that main.py is in the same hierarchical subdirectory.
+- if you downloaded from Moodle go into the downloaded folder (final_submission or final_submission_unzipped)

 - run python3 main.py